 After finishing outside the top 10 for the first time in 2018, cliff diving legend Orland Duque will appear as a wildcard during the 2019 season.

 The first ever wildcard to debut with a podium finish - the Russian might become the next rising star of the World Series.
-All eyes will be on the 22-year-old this season.
+All eyes will be on the 23-year-old this season.

 Former World Series athlete Alain Kohl was forced into wildcard status after 2012, after missing requalification before season V. However, the multilingual Luxembourgian has never stopped pushing his diving skills and we'll see him on top of the 27m-platform this coming summer.

-19-year-old Owen Weymouth is the 20m European champion, and the youngest athlete ever who's taken part in a World Series competition.
+20-year-old Owen Weymouth is the 20m European champion.
 His first showing from almost three times the Olympic diving platform height was at the illustrious venue of the 2016 final showdown in the Dubai Marina during the first-ever night even in the history of Red Bull Cliff Diving.
-After appearing at two stops in 2017, Owen will continue living his cliff diving dream in 2018.
+Owen will continue living his cliff diving dream in 2019.